DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatePlugin.md

 }
 ```

 The plugin profile will provide 1 or more parameters defined by a ScriptableObject that implements `GenericSettingSO`.
-There are a number of these Scriptable Objects defined in `ScriptableObjects/Validation`.
+There are a number of these Scriptable Objects defined in `ScriptableObjects/Validation` (see next section for more information on these settings objects).
 For exammple:

 ```
         [Header("Environment settings")]
         [Expandable(isRequired: true, isRequiredMessage: "Must provide a suggested skybox setting.")] public SkyBoxSettingsSO Skybox;